 Research Space Overview

-Since 1996, the School of Medicine has allocated research space to departments using several formulae driven by objective data on the number of research personnel who need to be accomodated.
+Since 1996, the School of Medicine has allocated research space to departments using several formulae driven by objective data on the number of research personnel who need to be accommodated.
 The policy was an outgrowth of the School's 1995 Strategic Plan, in which the Dean was mandated by the faculty to allocate research resources in an equitable fashion based on the legitimate requirements for different types of research and objective measures of research productivity.

 In 2003, upon the recommendation of the School of Medicine Faculty Senate's Research Space Advisory Committee, the policy statement was significantly simplified.
-The fundamental principles of the policy remain the same, but the policy itself has been streamined and is clearer for departments to interpret and independently calculate their expected space allocations.
+The fundamental principles of the policy remain the same, but the policy itself has been streamlined and is clearer for departments to interpret and independently calculate their expected space allocations.

 April 4, 2003

 The Dean allocates research space to departments using a simple objective formula.
 The sub-allocation of space to individual faculty, or for shared use, is at the discretion of the department chair.